kajwiklund-zz/random-weave-stripes/README.md

 bower install
 grunt
 ```

 # 0.0.3
+* Use filename for initial wif name

+# 0.0.3
 * Added support to modify wif files
 * Set initial random background color for new projects